VeDaNsH-D/COHERENCE-26_NODEtorious/Extension/README.md

 5. **Click "Send to AuraReach"** → Lead enrolled in your workflow!

 ### Direct LinkedIn Button:
-- A "✨ Send to AuraReach" button is injected directly on the profile
+- A "Send to AuraReach" button is injected directly on the profile
 - Click it for instant enrollment without opening the popup

 ---